A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Introduction

-In terms of the convergence rates of our algorithms, for the gradient descent method, our adaptive algorthm achieves a convergence rate of $O\left( 1 / \epsilon^{1/2} \right)$ (Theorem \ref{Thm:first-order}) which matches the optimal rate for the first order methods \cite{Nesterov-2013-Introductory}.
+The contributions of this paper can be summarized as follows.
+We present a unified adaptive accelerating scheme that can be specialized to several optimization algorithms including gradient method, cubic regularized Newton's method with \textit{exact/inexact} Hessian and high-order method.
+For the gradient method, our adaptive algorthm achieves a convergence rate of $O\left( 1 / \epsilon^{1/2} \right)$ (Theorem \ref{Thm:first-order}) which matches the optimal rate for the first order methods \cite{Nesterov-2013-Introductory}.
 For the cubic regularized Newton's method we show that a global convergence rate of $O\left( 1 / \epsilon^{1/3} \right)$ holds (Theorem \ref{Thm:second-order}) without assuming any knowledge of the problem parameters.
 We further prove that, even without the exact Hessian information, the same $O\left( 1 / \epsilon^{1/3} \right)$ rate of convergence (Theorem \ref{Thm:inexact-second-order}) is still achievable for the cubic regularized approximative Newton's method.
-When our adaptive scheme reduces to the high-order method, the global rate of $O\left( 1 / \epsilon^{1/(p+1)} \right)$ is guaranteed by utilizing the up to $p$-th order information, which achieves the same iteration bound as in Nesterov \cite{Nesterov-2018}.
+When our adaptive scheme reduces to the high-order method, the global rate of $O\left( 1 / \epsilon^{1/(p+1)} \right)$ is guaranteed by utilizing up to $p$-th order information, which achieves the same iteration bound as in Baes \cite{Baes-2009} {and Nesterov} \cite{Nesterov-2018}.
+Therefore, all the algorithms developed in this paper are problem-parameter-free due to the adopted {\it fully adaptive}\/ strategies, while retaining the same convergence rate.
+Note that the accelerated first-order methods proposed in \cite{Scheinberg-Goldfarb-Bai-2014, Calatroni-Chambolle-2017} shared the same characteristics, albeit their analysis is quite different.
+Similarly, the algorithms in \cite{Grapiglia-Nesterov-2019a, Grapiglia-Nesterov-2019b} by Grapiglia and Nesterov are parameter-independent, {and their convergence rates also match that of the nonadaptive ones.} In addition, the adaptivity enables an efficient implementation of the algorithm, while numerical experiments are largely missing in the literature of high-order methods.
+There are a few numerical results reported in \cite{ghadimi2017second}, however the convergence rate is shown to be only as good as that of the accelerated first-order method.
+In this paper, we performed numerous numerical experiments which showed a clear effect of acceleration of the proposed algorithms.
+Finally, our convergence rate, which attains the same order of magnitude as those of \cite{Nesterov-2008-Accelerating, Baes-2009, Nesterov-2018}, is inferior than the rate for the optimal high-order method \cite{Gasnikov-etal-2019}.
+However, the gap between the two is small indeed; e.g.\ for $p=2$ the gap amounts to $O\left(1/\epsilon^{1/3 - 2/7}\right)= O\left(1/\epsilon^{1/21}\right)$.
+Arguably, the additional logarithmic factors required by the optimal method \cite{Jiang-Wang-Zhang-2018, Bubeck-Jiang-Lee-Li-Sidford-2018} could easily dominate the gap for practical $\epsilon$ values.